 2. Put 2 pounds of fresh strawberries into the water.
 Wash and soak it for 3- 5 minutes.

-3. After that, remove leaves on the strawberries.
+3. After that, remove leaves from the strawberries.

 4. Then, cut and dice the strawberries.